 No Shimmer Eye Shade Trio from Look Fabulous Forever is cold-color palette specifically created with older women in mind.

 Kerrin’s go-to cream eyeshadow for older women is the RMS beauty Eye Polish.
 “It’s a cream eyeshadow with a slight shimmer,” she says.

 “The Eye Polish is full of healing and protective ingredients like coconut oil, jojoba oil, and cocoa seed butter that are perfect to care for your skin at the same time as making it look great!”

-PRO LONGWEAR PAINT POT by MAC comes in several natural colors and can be worn solo or combined with complimentary shades.
+PRO LONGWEAR PAINT POT by MAC comes in several natural colors and can be worn solo or combined with complementary shades.
 As the name suggests, it is designed to stay put all day without creasing.

 Makeup doesn’t have to be expensive to be good quality.
 Many drugstore brands at very affordable prices are used by professional makeup artists.